Young Nudy: 2019–present: Faded in the Booth, Sli'merre, Anyways, and Dr. Ev4l

-On November 20, 2019, the Grammy Awards announced the nominations for the 62nd Annual Grammy Awards, in which Young Nudy was nominated for his feature on the 2019 Dreamville Records single 'Down Bad", along with JID, Bas, J. Cole and Earthgang, as well as for his contributions to the aforementioned record label's compilation album Revenge of the Dreamers 3 and his cousin 21 Savage's I Am Greater Than I Was.
+On November 20, 2019, the Grammy Awards announced the nominations for the 62nd Annual Grammy Awards, in which Thomas was nominated for his feature on the 2019 Dreamville Records single 'Down Bad", along with JID, Bas, J. Cole and Earthgang, as well as for his contributions to the aforementioned record label's compilation album Revenge of the Dreamers 3 and his cousin 21 Savage's I Am Greater Than I Was.
 On February 27, 2020, Young Nudy released his debut studio album titled Anyways, which totaled 16 tracks.
 The album received positive critical reception, receiving a 7.5/10 by Pitchfork critic Israel Daramola.
 The album peaked at 109 on the Billboard 200.

 After the release of Anyways, in 2020, Young Nudy announced a North American tour which was set to run from March 20 to April 30, and travel to 25 different cities in the United States.
 However, COVID-19 concerns caused the tour to be postponed.

-On May 18, 2021, Young Nudy released his second studio album, Dr. Ev4l.
+On May 18, 2021, Thomas released his second studio album, Dr. Ev4l.
 It features fellow rappers Lil Uzi Vert, 21 Savage, and G Herbo, with production from Coupe, Mojo, Bavier, and 20 Rocket.
 The album was preceded by the May 11-released single "2Face", featuring G Herbo.
 The album was released to generally positive reviews and peaked at 93 on the Billboard 200.

 In May 2021, Nudy and 21 Savage's track "EA" from Nudy's 2017 mixtape SlimeBall 3 went viral after a video in which the song plays shows a floor collapsing at a graduation party, with the partygoers falling through the floor.
 Nudy responded to the incident and donated money to the homeowner.

+In 2023, Young Nudy’s song “Peaches %26 Eggplants” released as the lead single from his fourth studio album Gumbo, became a viral hit, peaking at 33 on the Billboard Hot 100.
+In July, he made an appearance on Ateyaba's second album on the title Ghana.

+On July 24,2024 Young Nudy Released Highly anticipated Song John Wayne With Metro Boomin.